 From the above mentioned recipe link, you can easily learn how to make oven roasted mashed acorn squash using a fresh acorn squash.

 Once you have roasted mashed acorn squash (just use the half of an acorn squash for this recipe, once the acorn squash is roasted), add few spices to it to make the flatbread more yummy or you may totally skip adding any spices and just use some oil and salt.

-Either way, once you have the mashed acorn squash which is seasoned or not with spices, we can mix this with the wheat flour used to make Indian flatbread, and make the flatbread easily which I will explain in the below recipe.
+Either way, once you have the mashed acorn squash, we can mix this with the flour and make the flatbread easily which I will explain in the below recipe.

 So here is how you can easily make this acorn squash flatbread using roasted and mashed acorn squash (recipe here), following this easy squash flatbread recipe from scratch.